bitrise-io/bitrise-machine/README.md

 Bitrise Machine exposes a "session time id" as an environment variable, which can be used in the Vagrantfile.

-Where session is fully supported, this "session time id" persists between a setup and a destroy, so the session time id will be the same during `bitrise-machine setup` and the following `bitrise-machine destroy/cleanup`, and will be re-generated at the next "vagrant up".
+Where session is supported, this "session time id" persists between a setup and a destroy, so the session time id will be the same during `bitrise-machine setup` and the following `bitrise-machine destroy/cleanup`, and will be re-generated at the next "vagrant up".